Difference Between Term and Whole Life Insurance

-- Term insurance requires low premium hence ample money is saved for investment purpose.
+- Term insurance requires a low premium; hence ample money is saved for investment purposes.

 - It increases and enhances the individual’s cover.

-The early a term plan is purchased it is better since premium will be lower as with increasing age lifestyle diseases may increase your premium as these diseases come under pre-existing ailments.
+Early a term plan is purchased; it is better since the premium will be lower as with increasing age, lifestyle diseases may increase your premium as these diseases come under pre-existing ailments.